alstat/QuranTree.jl/docs/src/man/nlp/topic_modeling.md

 end
 cluster_topics
 ```
-Tabulating this propery would give us the following
+Tabulating this properly would give us the following
 ```@example abc
 Pkg.add("DataFrames")
 Pkg.add("Latexify")
 using DataFrames: DataFrame
 using Latexify

+mdtable(DataFrame(
+    topic1 = cluster_topics[:, 1],
+    topic2 = cluster_topics[:, 2],
+    topic3 = cluster_topics[:, 3]
-mdtable(convert(DataFrame, cluster_topics), latex=false)
+    ), latex=false)
 ```
 As you may have noticed, the result is not good and this is mainly due to data processing.
-Readers are encourage to improve this for their own use.
-This section, however, demonstrated how [TextAnalysis.jl](https://juliahub.com/docs/TextAnalysis/5Mwet/0.7.2/)'s LDA can be used for Topic Modeling of the QuranTree.jl's corpus.
+Readers are encourage to improve this for their use case.
+This section simply demonstrated how [TextAnalysis.jl](https://juliahub.com/docs/TextAnalysis/5Mwet/0.7.2/)'s LDA can be used for Topic Modeling of the QuranTree.jl's corpus.

 Finally, the following will extract the topic for each verse:
 ```@repl abc